rsksmart/devportal-1.0/content/rsk-devportal/guides/starter-kits/dapp-automation-cucumber.md

     - For example:
         ```
         Feature: Demo to test Cucumber + Playwright + Synpress
-        Scenario: Validate metamask connects to Rootstock dApp
+        Scenario: Validate metamask connects to Rootstock DApp
-            Given I open the dApp website
+            Given I open the DApp website
             When I connect metamask
-            Then I verify my wallet is successfully connected to the dApp
+            Then I verify my wallet is successfully connected to the DApp
         ```
 - Defining step definitions to interact with Rootstock DApps
     - An easy way to generate step definitions would be: